5 not-so-often-shared ways to manage up and have a better relationship with your boss.

 Uncover your boss’ work preferences (even if they don’t do the same for you).

-Here are some of my favorite questions to ask around uncovering someone’s work preferences:
+Here are some of my favorite questions to ask during a one-on-one meeting around uncovering someone’s work preferences:

 - What’s your preferred way to receive feedback, in terms of format?